Hotmoka/hotmoka/tutorial/Takamaka.md

     /**
      * Recomputes the hash of a bid at reveal time and compares it
-     * with the hash provided at bidding time.
+     * against the hash provided at bidding time.
 If they match,
      * we can reasonably trust the bid.
      *
      * @param revealed the revealed bid